A Brief and Violent Life

 Gillis was captivated by her dark eyes and quick wit; she was taken with his confident style and boyish grin.
 They began dating, and within a year, despite her family's strong objections, were married.
 The couple would have two children.
 A son, Ronald, was born April 4, 1930, six months after their marriage.
 A daughter, Darlene, was born in 1932.
 The couple remained devoted to each other for the rest of their lives.
 They often traveled as a family, even when Gillis was hunted by law enforcement officials.

-Gillis, by now calling himself George Nelson, was arrested and tried on a bank robbery charge in 1931.
+Gillis, now calling himself "Big" George Nelson, was arrested and tried on a bank robbery charge in 1931.
 He was sentenced to a term of 1 to 10 years in the infamous Illinois State Penitentiary at Joliet.
 While serving his term, he was tried and convicted in the Du Page County Circuit Court of Illinois on yet another bank robbery charge out of Wheaton, Ill.
 This time, he was sentenced to a year to life.
 But as his prison terms began to add up, so did his plans for freedom.

 Reaching the point of no return